cdgrubbs/CMPLXSYS-530-Final/README.md

 * _List of environment-owned variables (e.g. resources, states, roughness)_
   * Phase: The phase that the enviroment currently is: Planning, Coding, and Debugging
   * Agents: A double array of agent pointers about which agent (if any) is on each part of the grid of the enviroment
-  * Planning Style: The way that the agents communicate/Get information about the project during the planning phase
+  * Planning Style: The way that the agents communicate information about the project during the planning phase
   * Coding Style: The way that the agents code during the coding phase
   * Number of bugs: The number of bugs the coders have accumulated
   * Time of Planning: The time that the agents spend in the planning phase